waves

 Natural hydrogen, also known as white hydrogen, is found in underground deposits released via fracking, and in the air.
 It is the lightest chemical element and the first on the periodical table of elements.

 Natural hydrogen is usually combined with other atoms to create other molecules.
 For example, an easily recognizable combination is H2O, better known as water.
-Very little white hydrogen occurs in the air around us, meaning that it is not simply waiting to be captured and used as a clean fuel source.
-Natural hydrogen found on the earth is produced by a range of different sources. but the majority isn’t available in the atmosphere as much as it is found in difficult – or impossible or unfeasible – locations.
+White hydrogen is not readily available for capture and use as a clean fuel source because it is rare in the air around us.

 Know more about white hydrogen.